ACQUISITION FINANCING SBA LOANS SELLER FINANCING

 Here's the truth about business acquisition financing that most guides won't tell you: the purchase price is not your biggest number.
 The total capital you need - including working capital, transaction costs, debt service reserves, and transition expenses - routinely exceeds the purchase price by 15-25%.

-We've structured financing for over 400 acquisitions ranging from $500K to $50M.
+We've structured financing across a range of acquisitions from $500K to $50M.
 The deals that close smoothly aren't the ones with the most money - they're the ones with the right financing structure matched to the deal's specific risks, the buyer's profile, and the seller's priorities.

 This guide covers every financing option available in 2026, with current rates, specific dollar examples, and the blended structures we recommend for buyers in the $1M-$5M range.
-Whether you're a first-time buyer using an M&A attorney for the first time or a serial acquirer looking to optimize your capital stack, start here.
+Whether you're a buyer new to M&A working with an M&A attorney for the first time or a serial acquirer looking to optimize your capital stack, start here.

 The Acquisition Financing Landscape